Barbary Sheep (film): Plot

-As described in a film magazine, following the close of the London social season, Katharine (Ferguson) suggests to her husband that they take a trip to Africa, and when Sir Claude (Hare) learns that there is excellent hunting, the pair book passage.
-Out in the desert Katharine meets Benchaalal (de Cordoba), who is proud of his conquests of the feminine tourists.
+As described in a film magazine, following the close of the London social season, Katharine suggests to her husband that they take a trip to Africa, and when Sir Claude learns that there is excellent hunting, the pair book passage.
+Out in the desert Katharine meets Benchaalal, who is proud of his conquests of the feminine tourists.
 In the moonlight of the beautiful desert Benchaalal declares his love for Katharine.
 Sir Claude, through accident, learns of Benchaalal and returns home unexpectedly from a hunting expedition.
 Not finding Katharine in the apartment, he becomes suspicious and going out on the mountain sees Benchaalal and Katharine in the desert below.
 Benchaalal endeavors to take Katharine into his arms, but Katharine frees herself from the undesired embrace.
 Sir Charles is about to fire upon Benchaalal when the man is killed by a crazed merchant.
 Reconciliation and a happy reunion take place between Sir Claude and Katharine.